JacobJNilsson/handsala-web/content/blog/2025-04-11-hello-world.md

 This blog is a place to talk about my progress, wins, and failures.
 But it will also be a place for me to vent my thoughts.
 I'll discuss everything from design to ai to building products.

 I wanted a space where I could formulate my thoughts and show my progress.
-It's about accountability - creating a record of my work that motivates me to continue building rather than abandoning projects.
+It's about accountability, creating a record of my work that motivates me to continue building rather than abandoning projects.
 When you share your journey publicly, it becomes harder to just quit.

 ## Current Projects